 After a week-long meeting of archbishops, the Anglican Church fails to resolve its dispute over homosexuality.
 A communiqué issued on 24th February requests that the Episcopal Church (USA) and the Anglican Church of Canada "voluntarily withdraw their members from the Anglican Consultative Council".

 Million Dollar Baby wins the Oscar for Best Picture at the 77th Academy Awards ceremony on 27th February.

 At least 115 people are killed in a suicide car-bomb attack on 28th February in Hillaj, south of Baghdad.

 Giuliana Sgrena, an Italian journalist held hostage in Iraq, is wounded when US troops open fire on her car as she heads for Baghdad Airport on 4th March.
 Nicola Calipari, a secret service agent travelling with her, is killed.

 Following protests, which had brought down the pro-Syrian government in Lebanon, Syrian troops begin a withdrawal from Beirut on 7th March.

 Comedian Dave Allen dies in London on Thursday, 10th March, aged 68.

 The Commission for Africa report is launched at the British Museum on 11th March, calling upon the world's wealthiest nations to double aid to Africa, remove trade barriers and help stamp out corruption.

-After almost thirty hours of parliamentary debate, the Prevention of Terrorism Bill is given Royal assent.
+On the same day, after almost thirty hours of parliamentary debate, the Prevention of Terrorism Bill is given Royal Assent.
 MPs agree to review the controversial legislation in 12 months.